graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 training by removing the need to make calls to the IPU hardware for each operation in the graph.

-However, if the Python code with the training pass in it is called multiple times, once for each batch in the training data set, then there is still the overhead of calling the hardware for each batch.
+However, if the Python code with the training pass is called multiple times, once for each batch in the training data set, then there is still the overhead of calling the hardware for each batch.